savob/savobajic.ca/content/projects/work/kneeload.md

 </figure>

-Although the robot could perfectly repeat the motions of a test cycle to the end of time, the seats would gradually deform during testing, so pressing 10 mm into the cushion would no longer yeild a force of 200 N but only 150 N after a few hundred cycles which would not satisify the testing criteria.
-The robot did have a loadcell fitted to monitor the applied load by the end-effector, however it was monitored by a modern computer running a LabVIEW interface for the test operators completely seperate to the robot's control system based off a modified Windows 95 machine nested within the control panel.
+Although the robot could perfectly repeat the motions of a test cycle to the end of time, the seats would gradually deform during testing, so pressing 10 mm into the cushion would no longer yield a force of 200 N but only 150 N after a few hundred cycles which would not satisfy the testing criteria.
+The robot did have a load cell fitted to monitor the applied load by the end-effector, however it was monitored by a modern computer running a LabVIEW interface for the test operators completely separate to the robot's control system based off a modified Windows 95 machine nested within the control panel.

 > *(I remember when I was starting this project and my manager was working inside the control panel and explaining*
 > *the robot to me.
 After mentioning the robot ran off Windows 95 he paused and poked his head out to ask me when*
 > *I was born.
 "I was born '98 sir."
-A quiet "Damn" trailed off as he went back to his explaination of the panel)*
+A quiet "Damn" trailed off as he went back to his explanation of the panel)*

 So although we were able to measure the force in real time, there was no feedback to the robot itself to adjust its motions.
 The system used by the test operators at the time was to periodically check if the force